l3x4overflow/l3x4overflow/README.md

 # 👋 Hi, I'm Axel

-With over **6 years of experience in cybersecurity**, full-stack engineering, and now Web3 development, I specialize in building real-world, secure, and scalable systems—from offensive security tools to production-grade platforms handling millions of events.
+With over **6 years of experience in cybersecurity**, full-stack engineering, and now Web3 development, I specialize in building real-world, secure, and scalable systems, from offensive security tools to production grade platforms handling millions of events.

 ---